quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/rational_foe.md

 The density fit accounts for charge trace weights and matrix size.
 Band-energy error scales with Hamiltonian energy units.
-Sparse free-energy comparisons must also account for `kT * errors.entropy_approximation`; this diagnostic does not control convergence.
+Sparse free-energy comparisons must also account for entropy error, estimated by `kT * errors.entropy` when available.
+This diagnostic does not control convergence.
 A Fermi fit that cannot meet its target within `max_poles` raises `ConvergenceError`.
 A prescribed grid has no Brillouin-zone integration error estimate.